 The wonderful thing about this entree is that while it’s very simple to prepare, it comes across quite elegant in presentation and taste.
 I would have no qualms whatsoever about serving this dish to a guest upon whom I was hoping to make a good impression.
 Depending on what you’re in the mood for, you can marinate the chicken in whatever dressing happens to be speaking to you that day.
-A raspberry vinaigrette is delicious (and I think what the original recipe actually called for), but so is just about any other “Italian-style” dressing.
-We used a parmesan asiago balsamic vinaigrette last time, and it was absolutely fantastic.
+A raspberry vinaigrette is delicious (and I think what the original recipe actually called for), but so is just about any other “Italian-style” dressing, which is what we typically use.
 The key is simply that whatever dressing you use for marinating the chicken, you also use when mixing your topping together (the same flavor – don’t reuse the marinade!).

 At any rate, this is a fun meal to have in your grilling repertoire for those nights when you need to entertain without a lot of notice, or you feel like enjoying a “nice” dinner, but don’t have the time or energy to put in the work!

-- Transfer chicken breast to covered side of grill, turning over so that grill-marked side is facing up, and uncooked side is touching the foil.
-Cover generously with tomato mixture.
-Close lid and grill for another 8-10 minutes, or until cooked through.
+- Cover half of the grill with nonstick foil (or spray the foil).
+Grill marinated chicken on the uncovered side of the grill with the lid closed for about 6 minutes.
+Transfer the chicken to the covered side of the grill, turning the chicken over so the grill-marked side is facing up and the uncooked side is against the foil.
+Cover the chicken generously with the tomato mixture, close the lid and grill for another 8-10 minutes, or until cooked through.

-- Remove from grill, sprinkle with chopped basil, allow to rest for 1-2 minutes, and serve.
+- Remove from grill and sprinkle with chopped basil and allow to rest 1-2 minutes before serving.